 Near the main zócalo in the colonial city of Valladolid you'll find the hacienda-style home of John and Dorianne Venator.
 Among the biggest Mexican folk art collection in the world are clay figures from Oaxaca and papier-mâché sculptures from Mexico City.
-Casa de los Venados opens its doors for a daily 10am tour with the US$5 donation going to local charities.
+Casa de los Venados opens its doors for a daily 10am tour, in exchange for a small donation which goes to local charities.

 Co.Cos, Playa Del Carmen

 Renting a holiday home in chic Playa Del Carmen?
 There’s a private chef service you should know about.
 Coty Villarreal of Co.Cos will come to your house and cook Mexican, Mediterranean and South-East Asian dishes.
 ‘The food tastes better when you know who you are cooking for,’ says Coty.
-A three-course dinner starts from US$50/£30 per head.
+It costs US$110/£80 for two people (not including ingredients).
 Coty’s favourite dish to cook is fish and shrimps in achiote with rice and xnipec sauce.